 JVC develops handheld 4K camcorder

-Long known for making compact cameras that are less expensive than competing models while still offering good quality HD pictures, JVC Professional Products Company has done it again; this time for video production professionals working with very high-quality (up to 4K) imagery.
-The company has announced a handheld 4K camera for under $5,000, which should bring high-resolution acquisition within reach of a broader community of productions.
+JVC Professional Products Company (pro.jvc.com) has announced a handheld 4K camera for under $5000, which should bring high-resolution acquisition within reach of a broader community of productions.

 After conducting a number of 4K forums throughout North America last year, JVC has used that feedback to develop a 4K and HD imaging system that feels like a traditional video camera that can be easily handheld.
-In fact, it’s similar in size to JVC’s GY-HM150 ProHD camcorder, which is popular with broadcasters for their ENG fieldwork and HD newscast studios.
+In fact, it's similar in size to JVC's GY-HM150 ProHD camcorder.

-The new camcorder—available in March—captures, records, and plays video images at four times the resolution of HD (1080p/60) with the company’s Falconbrid large-scale integration (LSI) chip on 1/2-inch CMOS imager.
-It facilitates high-speed signal processing with 8.3 million active pixels, and, according to the company, delivers real-time 3840x2160 footage at 24p, 50p, or 60p.
+The new camcorder — available in March — captures, records and plays video images at four times the resolution of HD (1080p60) with the company's Falconbrid large-scale integration (LSI) chip on 1/2in CMOS imager.
+It facilitates high-speed signal processing with 8.3 million active pixels, and, according to the company, delivers real-time 3840 x 2160 footage at 24p, 50p or 60p.

-The GY-HMQ10 includes a build-in F2.8 10x zoom lens with optical image stabilizer, as well as a color viewfinder and 3.5-inch touch LCD monitor with a new, intuitive user interface.
+The GY-HMQ10 includes a built-in f/2.8 10x zoom lens with optical image stabilizer, as well as a color viewfinder and 3.5in touch LCD monitor with a new, intuitive user interface.
 The GY-HMQ10 is built in a familiar, comfortable and lightweight form factor for hours of field production with minimum fatigue.
 The camera is includes manual level controls for audio, with audio metering in the LCD and viewfinder displays.
 A microphone holder and two balanced XLR connectors with phantom power are located on the handle.
 The camera is also equipped with a built-in stereo mic for ambient sound pickup.

 Other features include JVC's patented Focus Assist, as well as manual and auto control of focus, iris, gain, shutter, gamma, color matrix, and white balance.
 In addition, the camera has the unusual capability of live 4K output via four HDMI terminals.